7 CAM Reconciliation Best Practices That Reduce Disputes

 The Common Thread

 All seven practices share a theme: do the work proactively rather than reactively.
-Most CAM disputes are won or lost before the tenant sends the first dispute letter — by whether the landlord has clean documentation, correct math, and a transparent statement.
+Most CAM disputes are won or lost before the tenant sends the first dispute letter.
+What matters is whether the landlord has clean documentation, correct math, and a transparent statement.

 The CAM reconciliation checklist operationalizes these best practices into a 25-step workflow from GL export to statement delivery.